poptart-coral/TAD-Beep/3. Inter Microservices Communication/POC/README.md

   ingress.kubernetes.io/custom-request-headers: l5d-dst-override:compliments-api.compliments.svc.cluster.local:3000
 ```

-## 🌍 6.
-Ingress Routing for the Linkerd Dashboard
+## 6. Ingress Routing for the Linkerd Dashboard

+The Linkerd dashboard provides a web-based UI that helps visualize what’s happening inside your service mesh.
+It gives you:

+- Live traffic metrics between services (success rates, latencies, request volumes)

+- A visual map of which services are talking to each other

+- The status of meshed services and their health

+- Access to per-route metrics, tap streams (live traffic inspection), and service profiles

 ### Update and apply 'ingress-linker.yml'
 In `kube/ingress-linker.yml`, replace `162.38.112.221` with your **VM’s IP address**: